List of alien races in Marvel Comics: Carmondians

 The Carmondians are an alien race with a variety of appearances.
 First appeared in Captain Marvel (vol. 3) #4.

 Centaurians

-First appearing in Marvel Super-Heroes #18, the Centaurians were depicted as a humanoid race with blue skin and a sizable red dorsal fin along the back and atop their head that gives them an average height of 7 ft.
+First appearing in Marvel Super-Heroes #18, the Centaurians are a humanoid race with blue skin and a red dorsal fin along the back and atop their head that gives them an average height of 7 ft.
 As shown in that issue, some demonstrate "psionic" abilities.
 They are a primitive tribal race, using bows and arrows in hunting.
 Centaurians are native to Centauri IV.
-Yondu of the Guardians of the Galaxy is a Centaurian as well as the Earth-616 version that leads the Ravagers.
+Yondu of the Guardians of the Galaxy is a Centaurian.

 Centurii

 First appearing in Thor, the Centurii are a humanoid race with light yellow skin and a culture composed largely of philosophers and artists.
 The Centurii are native to Centuri-Six, an Earth-like world.
 The Centurii have a worldwide democracy, and their level of technology is comparable to Earth's.
 There are few Centurii on their planet.